Ask the Career Advisor

 Learn how to use LinkedIn as a job search tool including finding people, using groups, and locating job postings.

-Dedicated time to use what you've learned in LinkedIn 1 and apply it in a group setting to develop a more effective LinkedIn profile.
+Dedicated time to use what you've learned in Developing Your LinkedIn Profile and apply it in a group setting to develop a more effective LinkedIn profile.
 Please bring an electronic version of your résumé and a job description with you.
-LinkedIn 1, an established LinkedIn profile, and knowing your LinkedIn password are required prior to attending this class.
+Developing Your LinkedIn Profile, an established LinkedIn profile, and knowing your LinkedIn password are required prior to attending this class.
 Due to the nature of this workshop, late arrivals will not be accommodated.

 Build your confidence requesting and conducting informational meetings with people who have the advice, information, referrals you need.